PolyMathOrg/PolyMath/src/Math-ArbitraryPrecisionFloat.package/PMArbitraryPrecisionFloatForTrigonometry.class/README.md

-ArbitraryPrecisionFloatForTrigonometry is a private helper class involved in trigonometry computations.
+PMArbitraryPrecisionFloatForTrigonometry is a private helper class involved in trigonometry computations.

 Instance Variables
 	pi	<ArbitraryPrecisionFloat>